shreyasgowda63/Open-CV-Lessons/README.md

-# This repo consist of the lessons that i used to learn Open-CV
+# This repo consist of the lessons that I used to learn Open-CV.